Responsible Bug Disclosure Policy

 When participating in our Bug Bounty Program, you are required to act in good faith, which includes:

-- Respecting user privacy — You're authorized to look for bugs, not user data.
+- Respect user privacy — You're authorized to look for bugs, not user data.
 If you encounter user data during the course of your research stop immediately as any further action is not authorized.
 Report the issue immediately without saving, copying, transferring, or otherwise retaining the exposed information.

 - Don't cause more harm than good — Never leave a system in a more vulnerable state than when you found it.
 Any activity that degrades, damages, or destroys information or impacts the stability or user experience of our systems are not authorized.
 Any DDoS-style activity is prohibited.